Angle-Tuned Gross-Neveu Quantum Criticality in Twisted Bilayer Graphene: A Quantum Monte Carlo Study: Introduction

-Motivated by this, we here investigate the interacting band structure and phases of TBG for a range of twisted angles via unbiased quantum Monte Carlo (QMC) simulations.
-We perform calculations for the continuum model of TBG at charge neutrality $\nu=0$ for realistic parameters~\cite{tramblyLocalization2010,bistritzerMoire2011}.
-Better than the previously developed momentum-space QMC method for TBG by some of us~\cite{zhangMomentum2021,hofmannFermionic2022,zhangPolynomial2023,huangEvolution2024,panDynamical2022,zhangSuperconductivity2021,panThermodynamic2023}, here we employ continuous auxiliary fields and a global update scheme, inspired by the hybrid Monte Carlo method~\cite{beylRevisiting2018}, such that the computational complexity is greatly reduced by a factor of the system size and much higher momentum resolution can be accessed (see details in the Method section).
-With such methodological innovation, we find a continuous phase transition from the gapped correlated insulator phase close to the MA to a Dirac semimetal as a function of the twisted angle.
-In TBG of unstrained setups, gaps at charge neutrality due to Kramers intervalley coherence (KIVC) \cite{poOrigin2018,Bultinck2020Aug,liaoCorrelation2021} decrease when the twisted angle deviates from MA, and those of $\bK_{1,2}$ close continuously at $\Theta_{\c}=1.20(1)^\circ$ where Dirac spectra are restored.
-Such a phase transition spontaneously breaks the chiral symmetry of Dirac fermions and the corresponding quantum critical point (QCP) is consistent with a scenario of relativistic fermionic quantum criticality.
+Motivated by this, we here investigate the interacting band structure and phases of charge-neutral TBG in a range of twist angles via a newly developed unbiased continuous-field quantum Monte Carlo (CFMC) method where a continuum model of TBG with realistic parameters~\cite{tramblyLocalization2010,bistritzerMoire2011} is adopted.
+Better than the previously momentum-space quantum Monte Carlo (QMC) method for TBG developed by some of us~\cite{zhangMomentum2021,hofmannFermionic2022,zhangPolynomial2023,huangEvolution2024,panDynamical2022,zhangSuperconductivity2021,panThermodynamic2023}, here we employ continuous auxiliary fields and a global update scheme, inspired by the hybrid Monte Carlo method~\cite{beylRevisiting2018}, such that the computational complexity is greatly reduced by a factor of the system size and much higher momentum resolutions can be accessed.
+With such methodological innovation, we find a continuous phase transition from the correlated insulator close to the MA to a DSM as a function of the twist angle.